Evilmaax/Automated_Fraud_Detection_Classifier/README.md

+# An automated tool to classify fraudulent credit card transactions using Extreme Gradient Boosting

+## Overview

 This application was developed by Maximiliano Meyer during his final work titled "Development of a classifying tool to detect false transactions in credit card operations in real-time using Machine Learning developed in the Computer Science course at the University of Santa Cruz do Sul - Unisc.<br>
 This research and project were developed in the first half of 2021 as a conclusion work of Computer Science course at the University of Santa Cruz do Sul - Unisc.<br>

+## Key Topics
+The following topics will be covered here:
+* Extreme Gradient Boosting
+  * Some paramenters used in this tool
+* Grid Search CV
+* Balanced Bagging Classification

+## Extreme Gradient Boosting algorithm

 This tool uses the Extreme Gradient Boosting (XGB) algorithm in its construction.<br>
 As a boosting algorithm, XGB implements several simpler algorithms in order to achieve a more complete and accurate classification result at the end.<br>
-In practice, algorithms of this type work as sequential decision trees since the value that was predicted at n will be taken into account for the prediction at n+1 where the algorithm will use new random columns and values to learn how to deal with the peculiarities of the WRONG classification from the previous round.
+In practice, algorithms of this type work as sequential decision trees since the value that was predicted at <i> n </i> will be taken into account for the prediction at <i> n +1</i> wwhere at every new tree the algorithm will give bigger weight to wrong predictions and smaller for the correct ones.
+This way with a new set of random columns and values XGB tends to learn how to deal with the peculiarities of the WRONG classification from the previous round.

-Balanced Bagging Classification library was also used in this work to deal with unbalanced data as Grid Search CV to make the cross-validation of parameters and values to generate the optimized value
+## Some paramenters used in this tool

 One of the highlights of the XGB is precisely the fact that it has dozens of configurable parameters.<br>
 These are the main ones used by this tool: